wallwill/SolutionDelivery/docs/communications.md

 ## When to Use Each Platform

-- **SharePoint and Confluence Wiki:** Provide 24/7 access to documentation and resources, allowing teams to collaborate and access information at any time suitable for them.
+- **SharePoint and Wiki:** Provide 24/7 access to documentation and resources, allowing teams to collaborate and access information at any time suitable for them.
 - **Microsoft Teams:** Utilize for both synchronous and asynchronous communication, leveraging features such as chat, channels, and threaded discussions to facilitate ongoing collaboration across time zones.
 - **Email:** Use email for formal announcements, updates, and important notifications, considering the timing to reach the widest possible audience effectively.

 ## Why Use Each Platform

-- **SharePoint and Confluence Wiki:** Serve as accessible repositories for documentation and resources, enabling global teams to collaborate and access information at their convenience.
+- **SharePoint and  Wiki:** Serve as accessible repositories for documentation and resources, enabling global teams to collaborate and access information at their convenience.
 - **Microsoft Teams:** Facilitate real-time collaboration and discussions, bridging the gap between geographically dispersed teams and fostering a sense of connectedness.
 - **Email:** Provide a formal channel for important communications, ensuring that critical updates reach all stakeholders regardless of time zone differences.